nazunalika/rpmspecs/inspircd/README.rst

 * Enterprise Linux 7: systemd unit created
 * Enterprise Linux 7: utility script created to compensate for lack of initscript
-* InspIRCd perl script for debugging and other utilities kept in /usr/libexec/inspircd
 * Custom README in /usr/share/doc/inspircd that details the above and other information
+* Simple changes to their example configuration files (eg, inspircd.conf.example and modules.conf.example)

 **Notice: No code changes are made.**